sparks-alec/companion-satellite/README.md

 ### Electron

 1. Install the dependencies `yarn install`
-1. Ensure the electron dependencies are installed `yarn electron-rebuild`
+1. Ensure the electron dependencies are installed `yarn rebuild`
-1. Run it `yarn dev-electron`
+1. Run it `yarn dev:electron`

 You can package for electron with `yarn dist`.
 Building for another platform has not been tested.